foxssake/netfox/docs/netfox.extras/guides/physics.md

 ## Enabling Physics Engine Rollback

 To enable physics rollback, add the appropriate physics driver node to the root of your scene tree based on your physics engine.
-Because methods are unavailable in default Godot the classes are hidden by default.
-You will need to enable them in the editor by going to Project -> Tools
+Because stepping methods are unavailable in standard Godot the classes are hidden to avoid compile errors.
+You will need to enable them in the editor by going to Project -> Tools -> Enable physics driver

 - PhysicsDriver2D or PhysicsDriver3D for Godot’s default physics or Blazium.
 - RapierPhysicsDriver2D or RapierPhysicsDriver3D for the Rapier Physics Addon.